 Children like to learn by doing, and most of them love to play in the dirt.
 Working in a garden gives children a chance to learn an important life skill, one that is overlooked in standard school curriculums: experiencing the satisfaction that comes from caring for something over time while observing the cycle of life firsthand.

-Gardening is also a great way to teach sustainability and understand how nature works.
+Gardening is also a great way to introduce sustainability to children and make them understand how nature works.
 It is also a life skill that kids can benefit from and it encourages healthy eating habits.
 Here are some ideas for starting:

 - Create a space for plants.
 If you have a garden, create your first vegetable bed.
 If not, you can grow indoor plants in pots with the kids.